• Write a Review

 Waves Pool Bar (Deck 15): Waves is the ideal choice for sunbathers who need only walk a few steps to snag a pina colada or a bucket of beer.

-Spice H2O (Deck 16) and Vibe Beach Club (Deck 17) are the ship's adults-only spaces.
-Spice includes hot tubs and a waterfall.
-Once the sun goes down, passengers can dance the night away; this is where the bulk of the ship's theme night events take place.
-Vibe is a much quieter space, where passengers can chill on loungers to the sounds of a water feature or take a dip in the oversized hot tub.
-The venue features cabanas and caps the number of passengers at 60 for crowd control.
-While Spice is free to use, Vibe requires a fee ($79 per week, $20 per day), and passes can sell out quickly.
-The two-person cabanas in Vibe require a separate reservation of $299 per week, but this includes access to Vibe, as well as a food and beverage credit.
-Vibe's claim to ultimate sunbathing fame is complimentary spritzes, water, chilled towels and fruit skewers while you bake.
+Vibe Beach Club on Norwegian Getaway is a much quieter space, where passengers can chill on loungers to the sounds of a water feature or take a dip in the oversized hot tub.
+The venue features cabanas and caps the number of passengers for crowd control.
+While Spice is free to use, Vibe requires a weekly or daily fee, and passes can sell out quickly.

 The small but attractively decorated library is laid out like a comfy little lounge and offers books and e-books for borrowing.
 The selection of titles, as on many ships, is relatively limited.
 The card room is elegantly decorated, with maritime photos and posters lining the walls; it offers a small collection of games, as well as tables and chairs for playing them.
-The tiny and sparsely decorated Atlantic and Pacific Meeting rooms are across the hall from the library and card rooms.
-The rooms have a retractable wall, which, when opened, leaves a space that would still struggle to accommodate anything but a small group.

 There are no self-service laundry facilities on Getaway.